 Universal’s Express Pass is a popular splurge purchase for theme park fans who despise lines.
-But we are here to tell you there’s a better way: stay on site at a Universal Premier hotel.
+But we are here to tell you there’s a better way: stay on-site at a Universal Premier hotel.
 In this article, I will explain Express Pass, its variants, and show you how to price out a hotel with Express versus buying Express separately.
 (Last updated/republished April 10, 2023)

-What is Express Pass?
+What is an Express Pass?

 Express Pass is Universal’s skip-the-line offering for attractions and shows.
-Universal promises Express Pass will cut wait times in half – a 90-minute wait for Jurassic World VelociCoaster waits will be 45 minutes or less.
+Universal promises Express Pass will cut wait times in half – a 90-minute wait for Jurassic World VelociCoaster will be 45 minutes or less.

-There are two Express Pass versions: a standard Express Pass, which is valid only once per attraction, and Express Unlimited Pass, which offers unlimited access for each attraction.
+There are two Express Pass versions: a standard Express Pass, which is valid only once per attraction, and an Express Unlimited Pass, which offers unlimited access for each attraction.
 Passes come in one theme park or both theme park options.
 Express is valid only for one day and for one person – each party member must have an Express Pass.
 Vaid theme park admission is still necessary for entry.

 Unlike Disney’s Genie+ no reservations or return times are required.